 The temple’s location is quite interesting as it lies near the Indian border, thus, is the main attraction for the pilgrimages from India and Nepal.
 Though thousands of visitors visit this temple every month, special crowd of peoples from India and Nepal can be seen during Navratri.
 During this festival month, thousands of goats are sacrificed in the name of Devi Bhagwati.

 The temple holds immense religious importance.
-There is a black stone statue of goddess installed at Sakhadeshwari temple.
-The main statue is the statue of goddess Mahishasura Mardini slaying the buffalo demon.
-The goddess is shown crushing the head of buffalo, and besides that, the statue of Bhairavi, Chamunda, Chinnamasta, Dakshin Kali are also set in the temple.
+There is a black stone statue of the goddess installed at Sakhadeshwari temple.
+The main statue is the statue of Goddess Mahishasura Mardini slaying the buffalo demon, Mahishasura.
+The goddess is shown crushing the head of the buffalo, and besides that, the statue of Bhairavi, Chamunda, Chinnamasta, Dakshin Kali are also set in the temple.

 The temple gate opens early at 4 am and morning puja is completed within 7 am.
 Every day the first animal is sacrificed inside the temple and others are sacrificed outside the temple.
 Daily from 12:15 pm to 2 pm temple remains closed and again reopens till 8 pm at night.
 After evening aarti at 8 pm, the firstly sacrificed animal is cooked and is distributed to all devotees.

 Chinnamasta is one of the Mahavidyas (a group of ten facets of Adi Shakti in Hinduism).
 Mahavidyas are the form of goddess Parvati and the 10 Mahavidyas are Kali, Tripura Sundari, Bhuvaneshwari, Bhairabi, Chinnamasta, Dhumavati, Bagalamukhi, Matangi and Kamala.